hyuan12/515Task/README.md

 # bugs and issues

-When trying to test the triangle function, test #8 didn't pass, but it seems like there's no difference between "what I expected" and "what I got".
+Case #5 in the timer class didn't pass, "t.stop()" raised an error after "t.reset()."
 I don't know why this is happening.

 # resolved issue

-Then I looked carefully at my code and realized the problem was that there was a space behind the "*," which was not supposed to appear.
-So I need to strip the space for every line.
+Then I looked carefully at the instruction and realized the problem was that the reset function should only reset the total but does not affect currently running timers.